 The term "Tuition Fees" is used to refer to all fees charged to register for classes.
 All fees are mandatory; no fee or part of a fee is optional.
 Components include fee for: Tuition Fee, Instructionally Related Activities, Health Facility, Health Services, Associated Students, University Union, Athletics, Student Recreation Complex, Orientation, Nonresident tuition, Graduate Business Professional Fee (MBA), Doctoral Fee, and any required course fees.

-A fee that is charged when a student applies for admission to CSU Stanislaus.
+A fee that is charged when a student applies for admission to Stanislaus State.
 The fee funds the cost of application review and acceptance process.

 Tuition Fee - Resident